mk7exe/LAMMPS-utils/README.md

 # LAMMPS-utils
-Codes to modify, improve, and analyze LAMMPS input and output files.
+Collection of codes for modifying, improving, and analyzing LAMMPS input and output files.
+LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) is one of the popular molecular dynamics simulation codes.